SirCypkowskyy/Java-Discord-Gaming-Lobbies-Bot/README.md

 ***Gaming Lobbies Bot*** is a bot written in Java, based on the JDA framework, to facilitate the process of creating temporary gaming lobbies on Discord servers through a dedicated system.

-Bot is currently in development, and is not yet ready for public use.
+Bot is currently in development, and is not yet ready for public use (**you can test him at the moment by joining one of the few selected servers where the bot is tested or by cloning and launching this repo by yourself).

-Mongodb is used to store data, and the bot will (most likely) be hosted on a VPS.
+Mongodb is used to store data, and the bot is currently hosted on a home server.

 ## Features
 - Create a lobby (temporary voice channel)
-- Join a lobby
+- Join a lobby by clicking on an appropriate button
-- Leave a lobby
+- Leave a lobby by clicking on an appropriate button
-- Delete a lobby by leaving it when its host leaves
+- Delete a lobby by either clicking on an appropriate button or by leaving it empty for a certain amount of time
 - List all lobbies on given server
 - Receive DM notifications when a lobby is created (with an activity you are interested in)
-- Create embeded announcements for lobbies
+- Create embedded announcements for lobbies

 ## Commands
 - `/ping` - to check whether the bot is online